 To ensure measurements of PaO_2 only patients with an arterial line for collections of blood gas analysis are included.
 Continuous measurement of SpO_2 is part of basic monitoring in the participating ICUs.
-The experimental intervention will be an oxygenation target of a PaO_2 equal to 8 kPa (60 mmHg) with the purpose of reducing the FiO_2 and thus the potential oxygen toxicity.
-Results from the arterial blood samples will be registered in the eCRF as the highest and the lowest PaO_2 in intervals of 12 hours; i.e. 06:00-18:00 and 18:00-06:00.
-The corresponding SaO_2 and FiO_2 will be registered as well as whether the patient is mechanically ventilated or not.
-If the patient is mechanical ventilated positive end-expiratory pressure (PEEP) and plateau pressure (P-plat) or peak inspiratory pressure (P-peak) and tidal volume (TV) will be registered.
-If the patient is receiving non-invasive ventilation or CPAP, the level of pressure and oxygen flow (FiO2 if a closed system is used) will be registered.
+The experimental intervention will be an oxygenation target of a PaO_2 equal to 8 kPa (60 mmHg) with the purpose of reducing the FiO2 and thus the potential oxygen toxicity.
+Results from the arterial blood samples will be registered in the eCRF as the highest and the lowest PaO_2 in intervals of 12 hours; i.e. 06:00 - 18:00 and 18:00 - 06:00.
+The corresponding SaO_2 and FiO2 will be registered as well.
+Use of respiratory support on this day will be registered.
+Positive end-expiratory pressure (PEEP), peak inspiratory pressure (Ppeak) and tidal volume (TV) will be registered at 08:00h if the patient is invasively ventilated here.
+If the patient is receiving non-invasive ventilation or mask CPAP, the CPAP pressure will be registered at 08:00h.
 The total number of arterial blood samples will be registered.
 If the patient is readmitted to the ICU, the allocated intervention should be continued until final discharge from the ICU or the end of the 90-day trial period.

-The PaO2 is obtained by changes in FiO2 and ventilator setting on the discretion of the treating clinicians.
+The PaO_2 is obtained by changes in FiO_2 and ventilator setting on the discretion of the treating clinicians.
 Full description of all registrations is given in Appendix 4.